davatorium/rofi/doc/rofi.1.markdown

 `-window-command` *cmd*

-Set command to execute on selected window for custom action.
+Set command to execute on selected window for a custom action.
 See *PATTERN*.

 Default: *"xkill -id {window}"*